geovannyAvelar/osmium/README.md

 This is a very simple project and it might be improved.

+- Write unit tests and improve the code testability;
 - Create an option to store tiles in AWS S3 (or other cloud storages);
 - Dockerize the project;
 - Create an option to download a set of tiles based on a bounding box;